Indexing content

 Event-Driven Indexing

 By default, Optimizely listens to the IContentEvents pipeline.
-When a content item is published or deleted, the system automatically triggers a delta indexing request for that specific item.
-This ensures that search results remain synchronized with the editorial state.
+When a content item is published or deleted, the system automatically triggers a delta indexing request for that specific item, ensuring search results remain synchronized with the editorial state without manual intervention.

 Scheduled Jobs

-For bulk operations or repairing index discrepancies (e.g., after a database restore), the "Optimizely Search & Navigation Indexing Job" or "Content Graph Sync Job" must be executed.
+For bulk operations or repairing index discrepancies - for example, after a database restore - the "Optimizely Search and Navigation Indexing Job" or "Content Graph Sync Job" must be executed.
 These jobs perform a full crawl of the content tree, ensuring all nodes adhere to the current code conventions.

 3. Controlling Index Inclusions and Exclusions

-To prevent performance degradation and "index bloat," technical governance must be applied to determine exactly which content and properties are sent to the search engine.
+To prevent performance degradation and index bloat, technical governance must be applied to determine exactly which content and properties are sent to the search engine.
+There are two levels of control.

-The [Searchable] attribute determines if a property's content is included in the default full-text index.
-Technical data or structural IDs should be excluded.
+The [Searchable] attribute controls whether a property's value is included in the default full-text index.
+Technical data, structural IDs, or configuration fields should be excluded to keep the index clean and relevant.

 Type-Level Control: Programmatic Conventions

-To exclude entire content types (e.g., technical blocks or container pages), developers should utilize the Conventions API within an initialization module.
+To exclude entire content types - for example, technical blocks or container pages - use the Conventions API inside an initialization module.
+This is a one-time registration that applies globally without requiring attribute decoration on every instance.

 4. Performance Optimization Strategies